naguimaraes/naguimaraes/README.md

 # Hello, there!
 I'm Nathan 👋

-I am currently studying Computer Engineering at [Federal University of Rio Grande do Sul (UFRGS)](http://www.ufrgs.br/ufrgs/inicial) and working there as an undergraduate research fellow at the [Computer Networks Group](http://networks.inf.ufrgs.br/?fbclid=IwZXh0bgNhZW0CMTAAAR0mNlclb9TGQ_ZpfvlRPaIl3thQ_-r_8Nk_G6amGHs0hieMJMZMb-IqGrw_aem_Ab7qr0fjRkENtH2TXYXKeNbno-57r95n9lIeO6QUyV0JfyFkoOm-MrxbaratDbziTTBOC6Wj-U200N5El_8aLuQm) as well.
+I am currently studying Computer Engineering at [Federal University of Rio Grande do Sul (UFRGS)](http://www.ufrgs.br/ufrgs/inicial) and working there as an undergraduate research fellow at the [UFRGS Chi2p Group](https://github.com/projetoChi2p) as well.

 ## Fields of Interest 🔎

 ### Academic 📚

-- 📱 Embedded systems;
+- ⚙️ Reconfigurable Systems;
-- 👨‍💻 Low-level programming;
+- 👨‍💻 Machine Learning.
-- 🕸️ Computer networks.

 ### Personal 🏡